Five for Fighting: Professional speaking

 In 2012, Ondrasik became active on the public speaking circuit.
-Presenting on themes of creativity, entrepreneurship, and collaboration, Ondrasik uses his music, life as a musician and working in the family business to highlight his message.
+Presenting on themes of creativity, entrepreneurship, and collaboration, Ondrasik uses his music, life as a musician, and working in the family business to highlight his message.
 He has presented at TEDx, The Salk Institute, American Cancer Society, and Virgin Unite amongst others.

+Legacy and awards

+Referring to Five for Fighting's success, AllMusic called Ondrasik "one of contemporary pop music's most enduring balladeers".
+In 2025, The Plain Dealer called Five for Fighting "a defining voice in American pop rock".
+Business Insider has referred to the artist as a two-hit wonder for the songs "Superman (It's Not Easy)" and "100 Years".

+Five for Fighting has released two Platinum-selling albums, America Town and The Battle for Everything, and received one Grammy nomination and one AMA nomination.